Zero (2016 film): Plot

 The movie starts off with the story of how God created Adam and Eve.
-Then, the screen moves to the present where they show newly wedded couple Balaji alias Bala (Ashwin Kakumanu) and Priya (Sshivada) moving into their new apartment.
+Then, the screen moves to the present as a newly wedded couple, Balaji alias Bala (Ashwin Kakumanu) and Priya (Shivada), move into their new apartment.
 Bala's father Vijay Kumar (Ravi Raghavendra) does not approve of the marriage because of a history of mental illness in Priya's family.
 Her mother (Lintu Rony) had gone mad after she was pregnant with Priya and died giving birth to her.
 But Bala accepts Priya even after knowing her past, due to the great love he has on her.
 After moving into their new home, the young couple visits a store where Priya takes some lipsticks without paying and claims that she does not remember taking them.
 She argues with the security guard and is forced to leave.
-After returning home and refusing to meet Bala's visiting father, she shares her past with her neighbor and tells how she cannot get pregnant.
-Later that night, Priya dreams about her mother and talks to her about how everyone today called her a thief, and initially reluctant, she accepts that she stole the lipstick and explains that how she has an affinity towards the color pink and how she enjoys it.
+After returning home and refusing to meet Bala's visiting father, she shares her past with her neighbour and tells how she cannot get pregnant.
+Later that night, Priya dreams about her mother and talks to her about how everyone today called her a thief, and initially reluctant, she accepts that she stole the lipstick and explains that how she has an affinity towards the colour pink and how she enjoys it.

 After that, she soon enters a world where her mother is and starts sleepwalking at night.
 This is the part where weird and eerie things begin to happen around her, and she starts seeing illusions and becomes almost mad and stabs Bala one day.
-She gets stuck into the world where her mom is and Lilith, a Biblical demon (Andreanne) starts to roam freely after taking over the body of Priya.
+She gets stuck into the world where her mother is and Lilith, a Biblical demon (Andreanne) starts to roam freely after taking over the body of Priya.
 Bala searches for Solomon (J. D. Chakravarthy), an occult specialist who has the supernatural ability to speak with ghosts, and explains the situation to him.
 Solomon confronts the possessed Priya, and when Priya/Lilith touches Solomon, he sees everything about the being called Lilith who was created before Eve at the beginning of the time with Adam and how when Lilith rebelled and abandoned Adam did God create Eve as Adam's better half.
 God had cursed Lilith for abandoning Adam with the inability to have a child, and Lilith conceived so many times with the devil's child, but every child was dead or stillborn, and she finally becomes a hateful spirit who, over the time as a spirit, tortured and caused pregnant women to miscarriage, and kill themselves and trapping their soul in her spirit world, and Priya is the only child to escape her death, and now she wants to destroy the world as part of devils' bidding.